VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

-Although cloud platforms such as Windows Azure enable you to scale applications by adding (or removing) role instances, you must still architect your application to be scalable.
-By splitting responsibility for the application's read operations and write operations into separate objects, the CQRS pattern gives you the ability to split your application's read and write operations into separate Windows Azure roles that you can scale independantly of each other.
+Although cloud platforms such as Windows Azure enable you to scale applications by adding (or removing) role instances, you must still design your application to be scalable.
+By splitting responsibility for the application's read operations and write operations into separate objects, the CQRS pattern gives you the ability to split your application's read and write operations into separate Windows Azure roles that you can scale independently of each other.
 This recognizes the fact that for many applications the number of read operations vastly exceeds the number of write operations.
 This gives Contoso the opportunity to scale the Conference Management System more efficiently,